Will long-term travel hurt your career prospects?

 If you have travelled for a longer period, what were your experiences when you returned to the workforce?

-I wrote this article based on our own personal experience.
-If you’ve travelled long term in the past and returned to the workforce, what has your expeirence been like?
-If you are thinking about becoming a nomad, do you have any other questions or concerns I could help you with?
-If you recruit for your team, how do you perceive long-term travel, self-employment and other career choices (outside the norm), and the experiences and skills gained from them?
-I would appreciate if you could share this article with your friends and family via the Share buttons below.
-Even better, link to the page from your personal blog or social media platforms.
+I wrote this article based on our own experience.
+If you’ve travelled long-term in the past and returned to the workforce, what has your experience been like?
+If you are considering becoming a nomad, do you have any other questions or concerns I could help with?
+If you recruit for your team, how do you perceive long-term travel, self-employment, different career choices (outside the norm), and the experiences and skills gained from them?